laurencebarker/Andromeda_front_panel/front panel/sketch/andromeda_front_panel/readme.md

 Encoder:
 1. open the Arduino IDE
 2. click "Sketch | Include Library | Manage libraries..." on the menu
-3. in the library manager type "encoder" where it sayds "filter your search" and hit enter
+3. in the library manager type "encoder" where it says "filter your search" and hit enter
 4. find "encoder" by Paul Stoffregen and click "install"

 Due Timer: